baldurbjarnason/bookmaker/README.md

 There are other methods and functions but a lot of those will be rewritten or removed soon and so shouldn't be used.

+The jsdom integration currently only exists in a separate module which I plan on integrating soon.

 ## Development

 Tests use [mocha](https://npmjs.org/package/mocha).
 The project is written in coffeescript but I am open to rewriting it in plain javascript once I'm happy with the basic feature set.
 Grunt is used to drive the coffeescript->js conversion and lint the files in the process.
 Templates are written in [nunjucks](https://npmjs.org/package/nunjucks).
 The loggers use [winston](https://npmjs.org/package/winston) but replacing those should be simple for those who need something different.